kChe626/Data-Portfolio/README.md

 ##  Hello!
 I’m Kevin — Data-Focused and Results-Driven

 Welcome to my GitHub portfolio!
 I'm a data analyst passionate about solving real business problems through clean data, insightful analysis, and clear visualization.
-My expertise spans:
+What I usually work with:

-- **SQL** – Building complex queries and optimizing relational database operations
+- **SQL** – Writing and tuning queries to pull the right info from databases
 - **Python** – Data wrangling, automation, and exploratory analysis using Pandas, NumPy, and Matplotlib
-- **Visualization** – Designing impactful dashboards in Tableau and Power BI to support data-driven decisions
+- **Visualization** – Building easy-to-use visuals in Tableau and Power BI that help people make better decisions

-I take pride in turning raw data into meaningful insights.
-Whether it's cleaning messy datasets, uncovering trends, or presenting findings visually—I'm excited by the challenge of making data useful.
+I like digging into data, spotting trends, and helping others understand the story behind the numbers.
+If it involves organizing chaos or making data easier to work with, I’m all in.

 ---